jprofeta/pixelkey/docs/keyframes.md

 Please note, the order of keyframe modifiers matter. `^5; @PT10M;` is not the same as `@PT10M; ^5;`.
 The former meaning to repeat every 10 minutes for a total of 5 times, while the latter represents in 10 minutes immediately repeat the keyframe 5 times.
 When in doubt, use keyframe groups.

 ### Repeating keyframes
 Keyframes may be repeated by sending a repeat modifier before the desired repeating keyframe.
 A repeat modifier is a carrot, "`^`", followed by a count.
-A count of "0" indicates repeat until next keyframe is received.
+A blank count or a count of "0" indicates repeat indefinitely or until the next keyframe is ready.

 ```
 ^<count>